kubedb/docs/docs/concepts/databases/mysql.md

 ### spec.version

 `spec.version` is a required field specifying the name of the [MySQLVersion](/docs/concepts/catalog/mysql.md) crd where the docker images are specified.
-Currently, when you install KubeDB, it creates the following `MySQLVersion` crd,
+Currently, when you install KubeDB, it creates the following `MySQLVersion` crds,

 - `8.0.14`, `8.0.3`, `8.0-v2`, `8.0-v1`, `8.0`, `8-v1`, `8`
 - `5.7.25`, `5.7-v2`, `5.7-v1`, `5.7`, `5-v1`, `5`

 ### spec.topology

 `spec.topology` is an optional field that provides a way to configure HA, fault-tolerant MySQL cluster.
 This field enables you to specify the clustering mode.
 Currently, we support only MySQL Group Replication.
+KubeDB uses Pod Disruption Budget to ensure that majority of the group replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that quorum is maintained and no data loss is occurred.

 You can specify the following fields in `spec.topology` field,